 You'll notice that when you click in the select box, there are two different types of demos Standard and Expanded:

 If you want to take a look at the demo site before installing the content, click on the door icon which will take you to the demo site:

-The Standard demo content importer is based off of our original demos, and allows users to setup their site similar to the specified source.
+The Standard demo content importer is based on our original demos and allows users to set up their site similar to the specified source.

-This importer will setup the structural layout from the homepage of the demo selected with placeholder content, and will also update your Customizer settings as mentioned above.
+This importer will set up the structural layout from the homepage of the demo selected with placeholder content, and will also update your theme Options as mentioned above.
 Additionally, you can choose to import example posts or portfolio items to see how various features can be utilized.
-If you select to import posts, a blog will be setup for you, and importing portfolio items will similarly setup a portfolio page for you.
+If you select to import posts, a blog will be set up for you, and importing portfolio items will similarly set up a portfolio page for you.
 The importer also intelligently discerns which items you do and do not have present, so nothing will be mindlessly duplicated or repeated if you go through many demos, keeping your content as clean as possible.
-An example menu will also be setup for you depending on the options you have selected, making things easy to get to and check out.
+An example menu will also be set up for you depending on the options you have selected, making things easy to get to and check out.
 The importer is not destructive, meaning it will never touch any existing content you may have in your installation.

 The Expanded demo content importer takes things quite a bit further, and is intended to provide you with a fully functioning, designed site with the click of a mouse!

 Importing an Expanded demo will not only set up your homepage and Theme Options for you, but it will also import all images used in the demo itself, all pages, posts, widget areas, menus, et cetera.
 Essentially, you will receive a completely finished site design, creatives and all with the click of a mouse!
 All this content is licensed to be freely distributed and can be used in your final designs, or you can choose to swap out content as you see fit.
 The setup for our Expanded demos is something that has never been done before in the industry, as it will literally copy every aspect of a completely realized design into your installation for use as you see fit!